‘Border czar’ Tom Homan’s arrival in Minnesota signals shift by Trump administration

 The Minnesota Star Tribune

-January 26, 2026 at 10:51PM
+January 27, 2026 at 1:42AM

 Homan is expected to be the main point of contact on the ground, the White House said, a role previously led in part by Border Patrol Cmdr.
 Greg Bovino.

 Bovino’s style had drawn criticism in recent weeks, including his assertion that Alex Pretti, who was shot and killed by federal agents Jan.
 24, was intent on massacring law enforcement.
-His comments have been widely criticized for lacking evidence and is drawing bipartisan backlash, including from gun rights advocates.
+His comments have been widely criticized for lacking evidence and are drawing bipartisan backlash, including from gun rights advocates.

-Homan is viewed by some commentators as less inflammatory, and news of his assignment to Minnesota coincided with reports that Bovino and some federal immigration agents will be pulled back from the state.
+Homan is viewed by some commentators as less inflammatory, and news of his assignment to Minnesota coincided with reports that Bovino and some federal agents will be pulled back from the state.

 National news outlets have reported that Homan and Homeland Security Secretary Kristi Noem have been fierce rivals within the Trump administration.
 Noem has been a prominent figure in the administration’s response to the immigration crackdown.
 She has faced criticism for saying Pretti’s actions fit the definition of domestic terrorism.